 - 1. Fall Term Enrollment -The Testing Center will make arrangements with local high schools to schedule testing dates for any applicants planning to enter dual enrollment and collegiate high school academic classes during the fall term.
 If you are a continuing student who needs to be retested, you may also test at this time, provided notification of your eligibility has been coordinated with the SFSC testing director.
-First Time in College (FTIC) students who are unable to participate in the April testing will have the option of testing during late June/early July by making arrangements through the Testing Center by calling 863-784-7214. - 2.
+First Time in College (FTIC) students who are unable to participate in the April (Spring) testing will have the option of making arrangements through the SFSC Testing Center by calling 863-784-7214. - 2.
 Spring Term Enrollment The Testing Center will make arrangements with local high schools to schedule testing dates for any applicants planning to enter dual enrollment and collegiate high school academic classes during the spring term.
 If you are a continuing student who needs to be retested, you may also test at this time, provided notification of your eligibility has been coordinated with the SFSC testing director.
-Any applicants unable to participate during these dates will have the option of arranging alternative testing times through the SFSC Testing Center by calling 863-784-7214.

-- 3. Retesting You may retest after 30 days upon approval of the district school guidance office or the SFSC testing coordinator.
+Any applicants unable to participate during these dates will have the option of making arrangements through the SFSC Testing Center by calling 863-784-7214. - Retesting You may retest after 30 days upon approval of the district school guidance office or the SFSC testing coordinator.
 You will need to obtain a retake referral form from your high school guidance counselor or administration.
+This form needs to document state-required remediation activities in which you have participated. - Notification of Test Results Test results will be forwarded to the appropriate high school and uploaded to the student information system.

+C. Registration

-This form needs to document state-required remediation activities in which you have participated. - Notification of Test Results Test results will be forwarded to the high schools and to the SFSC Advising and Counseling Center, Admissions, and Registration for evaluation and follow-up services. - C. Registration - If you have completed the admissions process, have evidence of appropriate test scores, and have an unweighted GPA of 3.0 or above, you will be eligible to register for academic dual enrollment and collegiate high school courses. - 2.
-The Office of Admissions will coordinate with the appropriate high school guidance personnel to officially register eligible students. - D. Orientation and Advising - All dual enrollment and collegiate high school students are required to complete an orientation.
+If you have completed the admissions process, have evidence of appropriate test scores, and have an unweighted GPA of 3.0 or above, you will be eligible to register for academic dual enrollment and collegiate high school courses.

+The Office of Admissions will coordinate with the appropriate high school guidance personnel to officially register eligible students.

+D. Orientation and Advising

+- All dual enrollment and collegiate high school students are required to complete an orientation.
 Orientation session times will be coordinated through SFSC and jointly planned with the high school guidance staff.
-Parents and students will receive advanced notification of scheduled dates and times. - General information sessions will be scheduled twice annually at each high school (October and April).
+Parents and students will receive from the high school advanced notification of scheduled dates and times. - General information sessions will be scheduled twice annually at each high school (October and April).
 These sessions will promote student success, introduce participants to educational resources, and provide advising related to specific programs and majors.